Ocryol1337/Ocryol1337/README.md

 ## I am a Student who likes to code!

 • 🎯 I'm trying to make some public projects, web templates
-• 💼 I'm currently focusing on my youtube channel
-• 🌱 I’m currently learning Game Development
 • 👯 I’m looking to collaborate on Python projects

 ## 📫 Reach me: